AccScience Publishing / IJB / Online First / DOI: 10.36922/ijb.8146

 Abstract

 Zirconia (ZrO2) implants have shown promising outcomes in the restoration of tooth loss.
-However, the discrepancy between the elastic modulus of ZrO2 implants and alveolar bone can cause a stress shielding effect at the bone-implant interface, leading to progressive damage and possibly resulting in the clinical failure of the implant treatment.
+However, the discrepancy between the elastic modulus of ZrO2 implants and alveolar bone can cause a stress-shielding effect at the bone–implant interface, leading to progressive damage and possibly resulting in the clinical failure of the implant treatment.
 Functionally graded porous implants present a promising solution to this issue.
-Triply periodic minimal surfaces (TPMS) have attracted growing interest for their ability to create 3D interconnected and continuous pore structures.
-Dental implants, especially around the neck region, experience both compressive and tensile stresses in bone.
+Triply periodic minimal surfaces (TPMS) have attracted growing interest due to their ability to create 3D interconnected and continuous pore structures.
+Dental implants, especially around the neck region, experience both compressive and tensile stresses within the surrounding bone.
 ZrO2, being a brittle material, is more susceptible to tensile stress than compressive stress, making flexural strength a critical property for evaluating its performance.
-The objective of this research is to assess the flexural properties, biological performance, and permeability of gradient sheet-network TPMS zirconia specimens printed by vat photopolymerization (VPP).
-In vitro evaluations of the biological properties revealed that the Schwarz-P structure had the most significant effects in promoting the proliferation of rat bone marrow stem cells (rBMSCs) and enhancing the expression of osteogenic-related genes.
+The objective of this research is to assess the flexural properties, biological performance, and permeability of gradient sheet-network TPMS ZrO2 specimens printed by vat photopolymerization (VPP).
+In vitro evaluations of the biological properties revealed that the Schwarz-P structure had the most significant effects in promoting the proliferation of rat bone marrow stem cells and enhancing the expression of osteogenic-related genes.
 However, it also exhibited the lowest flexural strength and permeability.
-In contrast, Diamond structure displayed good flexural strength, structural stability, and effectively promoted osteogenic-related gene expression, presenting a well-balanced combination of mechanical and biological properties.
+In contrast, the Diamond structure displayed good flexural strength, structural stability, and effectively promoted osteogenic-related gene expression, presenting a well-balanced combination of mechanical and biological properties.
 This suggests its potential for further development into 3D-printed functional gradient ZrO2 implants.

 Keywords